yasirbhutta/yasirbhutta.github.io/ms-word/docs/page-formatting.md

-# Microsoft Word - Microsoft 365
+# Microsoft Word - Page Formatting /| Microsoft 365

-## Microsoft Word - Page Formatting

 [video: How to insert page numbers in a Word document \| Microsoft](https://youtu.be/WWXCZoHne0g?feature=shared) [video: How to change page margins in Word \| Microsoft](https://youtu.be/wLujfKg3YyM?feature=shared)